Keywan Riahi: Research projects

 Riahi has also worked on CD-LINKS, an effort to promote the international sharing of research and knowledge aimed at sustainable development and policy, as well as ENGAGE, an effort to reduce global emissions of greenhouse gases in accordance with the Paris Climate Agreement.
 The CD-Links project was a four-year project, spanning from September 2015 - September 2019, that brought together collaborators from around the world.
 The project aimed to understand the connections between climate change policy and sustainable development objectives, develop globally consistent, low-carbon development pathways, and broaden the evidence of policy effectiveness.
 Riahi's contributions led to new policy designs that account for mitigation trade-offs and proposed a new framework for improving multiple-objective policymaking.

 The "Exploring National and Global Actions to Reduce Greenhouse Gas Emissions" (ENGAGE) project was developed in 2019 by Riahi and a team of scientists to create a framework for designing cost-effective, socially and politically feasible forms of technology.
 The European Union project, coordinated by the International Institute for Applied Systems Analysis (IIASA), is formed by 30 institutions with an aim to obtain negative carbon emissions in correlation with the UN sustainable development goals.

 Riahi's work on the “GENIE” project began in 2021.
 This project focuses on geo-engineering and negative emission pathways throughout Europe to aid in carbon dioxide emission removal.
 Riahi serves as a principal investigator and leads the contribution of the International Institute for Applied Systems Analysis on the project.
 The focus of this project is to assess the direct and indirect components of land-based carbon fluxes to find mitigation techniques.
 IPCC assessed pathways provide land-use change data that can be analyzed in the GENIE Scenario Explorer as part of Riahi’s research on Direct-Air-Capture with Carbon Storage.

+Riahi co-authored a commentary in Nature titled "Exceeding 1.5°C requires rethinking accountability in climate policy."
+With global warming reaching record highs, the authors argue that failing to act against human interference would lead to harmful consequences.
+That is why the authors pushed for the IPCC’s 7th Assessment Report to anchor the 1.5°C target.